 Purposefully designed to resemble a small town in the Dominican Republic, Casa Santa Ana is situated in the middle of 2 extremes; poor migrant sugar cane farmer settlements (bateys) and professional US baseball leagues.
 The backdrop of the bateys has enabled our family to truly serve the most vulnerable population, undocumented Haitian workers and their families who are smuggled through the border.
 Beginning in January 2003, the centre began with 7 children in a rented house in the town of San Pedro de Macoris.
 Today there are now over 200 children living in 12 family-style homes on our own property.

 A site for work, rest and play since 2005

 Through a benefactor, a large plot of land was purchased and construction began on the NPH village of Casa Santa Ana.
 In September 2005, the family moved into their new home.
 Thanks to the help and support of dedicated local construction workers, volunteers and staff from all our fundraising countries, and to both national and international donations, construction has continued over the years.
 The facilities consist of 2 school buildings, a volunteer and visitor house, multi-purpose auditorium, administration building, chapel, central kitchen, clinic, 2 smaller visitor houses and 4 houses for staff.
 The property also includes various agricultural areas, farm land, greenhouse, playgrounds, gardens, basketball court and our own baseball and soccer fields.

 Children with special needs

-Also on our property is Casa San Marcos-Marco Simoncelli, is our special needs home.
+Also on our property is Casa San Marcos-Marco Simoncelli, our special needs facility.
 It was designed to fit the needs of all our children, especially those in wheelchairs.
 It has multiple therapy rooms, including a therapy pool.
-The home is large enough to house up to 20 children and their caregivers, giving us the chance to help more children with special needs.
+The facility can house up to 20 children and their caregivers, giving us the chance to help more children with special needs.

 Care for Haitian children with cancer